-Ah, the White Mountains.
-New Hampshire's majestic Presidential Range offers so many wonderful sights: Rugged mountain peaks poking through sun-streaked clouds, the spectacular National Forest along the Kancamagus Highway, the red and green Dodgem cars plowing into each other at Santa's Village.
-Too blasé to marvel at the area's natural wonders, kids prefer man-made attractions like Santa's Village.
+New Hampshire's majestic White Mountains offers so many wonderful sights, including rugged mountain peaks poking through sun-streaked clouds, the spectacular National Forest along the Kancamagus Highway, and the breathtaking natural chasm that is the Flume Gorge.

+Then, there are the red and green Dodgem cars plowing into each other at Santa's Village.
+Too blasé to marvel at the area's natural wonders, kids prefer man-made attractions such as New Hampshire's theme parks.

 In an era when Six Flags and Disney feature hyperactive roller coasters and multi-million dollar high-tech rides, the White Mountain park has retained its down-home charm and gentle appeal.
 That's not to say that its attractions have not evolved or that the park hasn't introduced some innovative new rides and shows.
 But Santa's Village does take pride in the sweet nostalgia it offers.

 "We're still like old New Hampshire," asserts the family-owned park's Elaine Gainer, a second-generation operator.

 I'm Dreaming of a White Mountain

 Legend has it that Gainer and her dad, Normand Dubois, were driving along Route 2 in Jefferson, New Hampshire when a deer jumped in front of their car.
 Narrowly missing the animal, three-year-old Elaine asked her father if that was one of Santa's reindeer.

 Like an epiphany, Dubois, seeking a career change, purchased the land and opened Santa's Village in 1952.
 Decades later, young families still delight in the Christmas-themed park.

 Kids of all ages love Rudy's Rapid Transit, a not-too-fast, but not-too-wimpy, roller coaster with the red-nosed reindeer leading the train of cars.
 Other rides include a thrilling "Yule" log flume, a train ride with a certain jolly red-suited gent serving as the engineer, and a carousel with flying reindeer instead of horses.